 This is an ideal opportunity for coaching to bridge the gap between what you know about meaningful learning experiences and what you can do to make them a part of your daily practice.

 Beginning with work conducted by Patricia Snyder and her colleagues in 2007, Center researchers and leaders have developed, implemented and evaluated practice-based coaching in efforts to bridge the gap between learning and application.

 PBC has become a local, state, national and international coaching model.
 Similar to other forms of coaching, PBC is designed to support teachers and families to implement effective practices to support young children’s development and learning.
 What sets PBC apart from other coaching models is an emphasis on supporting practice implementation and its empirical foundation.
 Several of our research projects have shown PBC can have positive and lasting effects on teachers’ and families’ use of evidence-based practices and outcomes for young children.

 How it works

-PBC is a cyclical 3-step process: informing, engaging and facilitating.
-All steps occur within a collaborative partnership where both the coach and the teacher or family member are contributing knowledge, experiences, and ideas.
+PBC is a cyclical three-step process: informing, engaging and facilitating.
+All steps occur within a collaborative partnership where both the coach and the teacher or family member are contributing knowledge, experiences and ideas.

 The second step of the PBC process involves engaging in focused observation as teachers or family members implement the practices they selected as their goal.

-Our research within the Center has demonstrated that when teachers receive support to implement evidence-based practices through PBC, young children make progress in their development and learning.
+Our Center research has demonstrated that when teachers receive support to implement evidence-based practices through PBC, young children make progress in their development and learning.